-Where does your pension come from and what is PA16?
+Where does your pension come from?
+And what is PA16?

 Saco-S has negotiated a highly favourable collective agreement on occupational pensions.
 The agreement is called PA16 and came into force on 1 January 2016.
-The agreement replaces the previous pension agreement, PA03, and consists of two pension plans.
-Section I is a defined-contribution retirement pension and covers those born in or after 1988.
-Section II corresponds to the provisions that applied in PA03 and is made up of both defined-contribution and defined-benefit components and covers those born in 1987 or earlier.
+It replaced the previous pension agreement, PA03, and consists of two pension plans: Section I, covering those born in or after 1988, is a defined-contribution retirement pension; Section II, covering those born in 1987 or earlier, corresponds to the provisions that applied in PA03 and is made up of both defined-contribution and defined-benefit components.
 Under certain conditions, you may agree with your employer to move from Section II to Section I.